Gauging my ability to be an Olympic athlete

 A fellow is sitting in his recliner, patiently waiting to respond, “No, you couldn't.”

-With Olympic events pretty much on every hour of the day because of the 13-hour time difference with Tokyo, I, too, have been watching a variety of sports, some of which I only see every four years because the particular sport isn't played in our little corner of the world.
+With Olympic events pretty much on every hour of the day because of the 13-hour time difference with Tokyo, I, too, was watching a variety of sports, some of which I only see every four years because the particular sport isn't played in our little corner of the world.

-So, as I've been viewing the variety, being an armchair athlete myself, I wondered to myself about my ability to compete in the myriad of sports on the Olympic schedule.
+So, as I was viewing the variety, being an armchair athlete myself, I wondered to myself about my ability to compete in the myriad of sports on the Olympic schedule.

 I have decided to divide the sports into three categories: 1, “Ain't going to happen”; 2, “I've played that (just not very well)”; and 3, “That looks like fun, maybe.”